-An interesting observation: more and more applications talk about leadership levels, as if leadership were levelled.
-In our language, we strive to be consistent and have leadership as a competence of people and of organisations (hence our 9 principles of agile leadership).
-Management has to do with power and hierarchy, hence that has levels.
-Some managers are leaders, and some leaders are managers.
+More and more applications talk about leadership levels, as if leadership were levelled.
+In our language, we strive to be consistent and have leadership as a competence of people and of organisations (hence our 9 Principles of Agile Leadership).
+Management has to do with power and hierarchy, which has levels.
+Some managers are leaders and some leaders are managers.